dragonish/obsidian-abbreviations/README.md

 ---
 ```

-### Affixes
+### Suffixes

-This plugin allows match supplementary affixes for abbreviations.
+This plugin allows match supplementary suffixes for abbreviations.
 For example, it can make the `OS` match other `OSes`.
 More information can see: [#3](https://github.com/dragonish/obsidian-abbreviations/issues/3).

-Affix list is defined by the user, with values set as comma-separated string.
+Suffix list is defined by the user, with values set as comma-separated string.
 For example: `s, es, less`.

 ## Preview